strimzi/strimzi.github.io/_posts/2024-06-06-strimzicon2024-roundup.md

 _Speaker: Jakub Scholz @ Red Hat_

-Jakub explained why staying up to date is important for security reasons but also for example to get help.
+Jakub explained why staying up to date is important not only for security reasons, but also for things like getting help.
 He also showed that staying up to date is not as hard as many users think by going through the various ways of upgrading Strimzi and demoing some of them.

 ##### Exploring Strimzi’s implementation of rolling updates ([Recording][tina-pres]/[Slides][tina-slides])

 _Speaker: Gantigmaa Selenge @ Red Hat_

-In this session, Gantigmaa delved into the Strimzi component known as KafkaRoller.
+In this session, Gantigmaa delved into the Strimzi component known as `KafkaRoller`.
-She explained KafkaRoller’s decision making process and the safety assessment when performing rolling updates.
+She explained decision making process of `KafkaRoller` and the safety assessment when performing rolling updates.

 ##### Transition to Apache Kafka on Kubernetes with Strimzi ([Recording][maersk-pres]/[Slides][maersk-slides])